ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 You also need to define settings for uploading files in `php.ini`: `upload_max_filesize` and `post_max_size`.

-## Composer packages: Cloning failed using an ssh key
+## Cloning failed using an ssh key

-When dealing with [updates.ez.no](http://updates.ez.no) packages, you may get a "Cloning failed using an ssh key" error if you tell Composer to download dev packages or to download from source.
+When dealing with Composer packages from [updates.ez.no](http://updates.ez.no), you may get a "Cloning failed using an ssh key" error if you tell Composer to download dev packages or to download from source.
 [updates.ez.no](http://updates.ez.no) currently supports only distribution packages in alpha stability or higher.